Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 NOTE: the file types are mentioned for clarity and to allow matching with calling the executables (e.g. Yosys or ABC) manually, but in practice after [2] all is done in memory, and cached.

-**On the following schema cached information is representd with doted line**
+**On the following schema cached information is representd with doted line - red arrow command to lauch circuit(s) generation**

 ![GCF detailed](./fig/InterstellarDetailedPipeline.svg)